team-telnyx/telnyx-android-webrtc-library/README.md

 ### Publishing to Maven Central

-To publish the library to Maven Central:
+There are two ways to publish the library to Maven Central:

+#### Option 1: Automated Publishing via Gradle

 1. Copy `local.properties.template` to `local.properties` and fill in your Sonatype OSSRH credentials and GPG signing information:
    ```properties